 No doubt the western culture is versatile and has taught to be self-independent but this does not mean that we will forget our culture at all and blindly follow it.

-corporation or enterprise that manages production establishments or delivers services in at least two countries
+A Multinational corporation (or transnational corporation) (MNC/TNC) is a corporation or enterprise that manages production establishments or delivers services in at least two countries

-Knights Templar, founded in 1118, became a multinational when it stumbled into banking in 1135.
+There is a dispute as to which was the first MNC.
+Some have argued that the Knights Templar, founded in 1118, became a multinational when it stumbled into banking in 1135.
 However, others claim that the Dutch East India Company was the first proper multinational.

 Financial Planner